Mood-al/react-tabs-scrollable/README.md

   // you cant use this option if you used your own btns
   // or you can customize it using css navBtnsIconColor={'HEX'}
-  // gets the coordinate of the selected tab
+  // gets the coordinates of the selected tab
   // returns object of the width and the scrollLeft of the selected tab
   // be careful when you use state with this function it will be triggered on every scroll movement and when the app rerenders selectedTabCoordinates={(val) => console.log(val)}